 This simple swag pays tribute to the adjacent orchard.
 To re-create it, use a skewer to puncture a hole through an apple, close to the center, then string wire through the fruit and secure wire to the garland (here, Fraser fir).

-A custom adds an industrial touch to the whitewashed wooden entry.
+A custom steel railing adds an industrial touch to the whitewashed wooden entry.

-Turn a vintage sweater into decor by tracing a , then cutting and sewing it inside out.
+Turn a vintage sweater into decor by tracing a stocking template, then cutting and sewing it inside out.
 (The foldover should be sewn the opposite way.)
-Using scraps, sew on a loop, then add a monogram using .
+Using scraps, sew on a loop, then add a monogram using metal house letters.

-A spray-painted red is a jolly contrast to dark walls, black-and-white , and a Kohler trough sink, which the Bridgers found at a salvage store in Chicago. provide additional pops of color.
+A sconce spray-painted red is a jolly contrast to dark walls, black-and-white “Atlas II” tile, and a Kohler trough sink, which the Bridgers found at a salvage store in Chicago.
+Pendleton towels provide additional pops of color.

-The bunk room is outfitted with and .
-Portfolio shed light on Christmas reading.
+The bunk room is outfitted with plaid flannel sheets and Pendleton blankets.
+Portfolio Dovray sconces shed light on Christmas reading.

 Michigan is the Mitten State, after all.
 Christine sources vintage ones year-round online and at flea markets, then uses a large needle to pull yarn through the tops of the hand-warmers.
 (Secure with knots if needed.)